 Nineteenth Century Research Committee

-The Nineteenth Century Committee, established in 1983, fosters research on all facets of baseball before 1901.
-Completed committee projects include full team and player statistics for the 1871-1875 National Association and two volumes of short biographies published by SABR, Nineteenth Century Stars (1989) and Baseball's First Stars (1996), and Inventing Baseball: The 100 Greatest Games of the 19th Century (2013).
+SABR's Nineteenth Century Committee, established in 1983, fosters research on all facets of baseball before 1901.
+Completed committee projects include full team and player statistics for the 1871-1875 National Association, two volumes of short biographies published by SABR, Nineteenth Century Stars (1989; reissued 2012) and Baseball's First Stars (1996), and Inventing Baseball: The 100 Greatest Games of the 19th Century (2013).

 Overlooked 19th Century Baseball Legends: Members of SABR's Nineteenth Century Committee receive an online ballot every spring for the Overlooked 19th Century Baseball Legend, to select the top players not yet inducted into the National Baseball Hall of Fame.
 The results are announced at the committee's annual meeting at that year's SABR convention.
 To learn more about the project and get involved, click here.
 Previous selections are: